DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Experiments

 \subsection{Case Study \& Visualization}

-\paragraph{Human Interaction} Figure \ref{fig:vis_interact} provides an example of how vehicle control can be achieved through human instructions.
+\textbf{Human Interaction.} \figref{fig:vis_interact} provides an example of how vehicle control can be achieved through human instructions.
 The control process involves analyzing the road conditions, making decision choices, and providing explanatory statements.
 When given the identical instruction to ``overtake", DriveMLM exhibits varying responses based on the analysis of the current traffic conditions.
 In the scenario where the right lane is occupied and the left lane is available, the system opts to overtake from the left.
 However, in situations where the given instruction may pose a danger, such as when all lanes are occupied, DriveMLM chooses to refrain from executing the overtaking maneuver and responds appropriately.
 DriveMLM, in this context, serves as an interface for human-vehicle interaction, which evaluates the reasonableness of the instruction based on traffic dynamics and ensures its compliance with predefined rules before ultimately selecting a course of action.

+\textbf{Comparative Analysis of Diverse Methods.} Compared to methods such as Interfuser~\cite{shao2023safety} or Apollo~\cite{apollo_auto}, our approach demonstrates superior performance in scenarios with unknown obstacles or those necessitating common sense.
+As depicted in \figref{fig:vis_model_comp} (a), when facing unknown obstacles on the road, previous methods typically either overlook them or halt the vehicle, both strategies deviating from optimal driving practices.
+In contrast, our method employs a more logical 'borrow lane' decision, effectively preventing accidents.
+In addition, the deficiency of previous methods in embodying real-world common sense or understanding traffic rules limits their capability to manage diverse special scenarios encountered in complex driving scenarios.
+Illustratively, as shown in \figref{fig:vis_model_comp} (b), when emergency vehicles approaching from behind, conventional methods fail to yield, whereas our method proactively clears the path for the firetruck.

-\paragraph{Performance in Real Scenarios} We apply DriveMLM on the nuScenes dataset \cite{caesar2020nuscenes} to test the zero-shot performance of the developed driving system.
+\textbf{Performance in Real Scenarios.} We evaluate DriveMLM on the nuScenes dataset \cite{caesar2020nuscenes} to test the zero-shot performance of the developed driving system.
 We annotate 6,019 frames on the validation set, and the zero-shot performance of decision accuracy is 0.395.
-Figure~\ref{fig:nuscene} presents the result on two real driving scenes, indicating the generability of DriveMLM.
+Fig.~\ref{fig:nuscene} presents the result on two real driving scenes, indicating the generability of DriveMLM.